paixaop/node-sodium/README.md

 Please be patient as I document the rest of the APIs, or better still: help out! :)

 # Lib Sodium Documentation
 Lib Sodium is documented [here](http://doc.libsodium.org/).
 Node-Sodium follows the same structure and I will keep documenting it as fast as possible.

 # Install

 Tested on Mac, Linux and IllumOS Systems

     npm install sodium

 node-sodium depends on libsodium, so if libsodium does not compile on your platform chances are `npm install sodium` will fail.

 Installation will fail if `node-gyp`is not installed on your system.
 Please run

     npm install node-gyp -g

 Before you install `node-sodium`.
 If you run into permission errors while installing `node-gyp` run as Adminstrator on Windows or use `sudo` in other OSes.

 	sudo npm install node-gyp -g

+## Windows Install

+Windows installs will automatically attempt to download LibSodium binary distribution, and include files, from [my repo](https://github.com/paixaop/libsodium-bin).
+You MUST set the `msvs_version` `npm config` variable to the appropriate Microsoft Visual Studio version you have installed before you run `npm install` on Windows.

+Example set `msvs_version` for your user only:

+    npm config set msvs_version 2015

+Example set `msvs_version` for all users:

+    npm config set msvs_version 2015 --global

+At the moment only 2010, 2012, 2013 and 2015 versions are supported.

+Now run

+    npm install

+At the moment Windows only supports dynamic linking so you must have the `libsodium.dll` in the same directory as `sodium.node`.
+This is done automatically by the install script, but if you move things around manually please don't forget to copy the DLL file as well.

 # Manual Build